ppy/osu-wiki/wiki/Tournaments/OWC/3/en.md

 1. 15 minutes before the match, the tournament management must contact each captain and confirm the ready to play.
 The management creates the match and invites the captains.
 2. During the match, there must be 8 players on the server hosted by one of the captains, 4 players from each team.
 3. Captain of the winning team must provide screenshots of all of the map results and the Multiplayer History link.
 These must be sent to to ![][flag_PL] [fartownik](https://osu.ppy.sh/users/56917) or ![][flag_DE] [Loctav](https://osu.ppy.sh/users/71366) via forum PM.
 If any of the captains won't do it, the match will be nullified and a rematch will be needed.
 4. Each round, the staff will announce the list of beatmaps (= mappool), from which the captains will be able to choose.
-These beatmaps are seperated into 5 brackets: NoMod, Hidden, HardRock, DoubleTime and Tiebreaker.
+These beatmaps are seperated into 5 brackets: NoMod, Hidden, Hard Rock, Double Time and Tiebreaker.
 5. Alternately each captain selects a map out of the mappool.
 Captains should agree to each other who will select the first map.
 If no agreement can't be reached, blue team starts selecting.
    - The captains can select maps out of the NoMod bracket unlimited.
    - Selection out of mod-specific brackets is limited.
 Each captain can only select one map from each mod-restricted bracket during match.
-So each team can pick 1 HardRock, 1 Hidden and 1 DoubleTime map during match.
+So each team can pick 1 Hard Rock, 1 Hidden and 1 Double Time map during match.
    - In case of tie, the tiebreaker map must be played.
 6. The settings of the multiplayer room will be: osu! standard mode, `Team VS` mode and win condition: score.
 7. You are free to set 'No Video' mod.
 Also, you are free to use the Funspoiler options.